canjs/canjs/guides/migrating_to_2.0.md

     Task = can.Model.extend(static, proto)

-### can.Observe.startBatch and can.Observe.stopBatch becomes can.batch.start and can.batch.end
+### can.Observe.startBatch and can.Observe.stopBatch becomes can.batch.start and can.batch.stop

 `can.Observe.startBatch`
 and `can.Observe.stopBatch` are now available as [can.batch.start](../docs/can.batch.start.html) and [can.batch.stop](../docs/can.batch.stop.html).
 Backwards compatible mappings are in place.